-Full-spectrum live resin is an exceptional product because most extraction processes necessarily remove some of these compounds.
-In contrast, full-spectrum methods leave all chemicals intact, most notably all cannabinoids and terpenes.
+Full-spectrum live resin is an exceptional product because most extraction processes remove some of these compounds.
+In contrast, full-spectrum methods leave all compounds intact, most notably, cannabinoids and terpenes.

-Full-spectrum sauce is not the same as Live Resin Sauce because not all sauce processing successfully retains all compounds in the final product, so not all sauce is full-spectrum.
+However, full-spectrum sauce is not the same as live resin sauce because not all sauce processing successfully retains all compounds in the final product, so not all sauce is full-spectrum.